prakashgyan/stock-rsi-volume/README.md

-# stock-rsi-volume
+# stonks-rsi-volume

-version 0.1
+**version 0.1**

-Till Now this is a RSI calculator and Volume Ratio Calculator based on yfinance API. https://pypi.org/project/yfinance/
+This is a RSI calculator and Volume Ratio Calculator using yfinance API. https://pypi.org/project/yfinance/

 Main purpose of this tool is to have a quick check on the market entities that we are concerned.
 Is there a sudden change that needed action.

-The project is on very early emplementation and any feedback is welcomed
+The project is on very early Implementation and any feedback is welcomed

-# How to use
+## How to use

-I will make a Web version of this app but for now *clone it* and *Run it* locally.
+I will make a Web version of this app, but for now:

+1. *Clone it* and
+2. *Run it* locally.
-*Add/Remove* the yfinace code to the csv file in /input_files/Yahoo_company_codes.csv of whatwever you will need
+3. *Add/Remove* the yfinance code to the csv file in /input_files/Yahoo_company_codes.csv of whatever you will need

 Yahoo codes can be found in this excel sheet : https://investexcel.net/wp-content/uploads/2015/01/Yahoo-Ticker-Symbols-September-2017.zip

 *OR*

- from the yahoo finance website
+ From the yahoo finance website.